Long-Term Trading Strategy (Backtest And Example)

 So, a trade that lasts up to three months or eleven months is considered a position trade.
 Obviously, this does not qualify as a long-term trade, going by our definition — a trade held for at least more than one year — which is the duration considered in capital gain tax.
 In other words, a position trade can qualify for a long-term trade only if it lasts more than one year.

 One more thing about position trading is that it is mostly based on technical analysis, even though some position traders also consider fundamental factors when taking their positions.
-Such traders combine technical analysis with fundamental analysis, but their target is to ride the trend on the daily timeframe.
+Such traders combine technical analysis with fundamental analysis, but their target is to ride the trend on a daily timeframe.
 Long-term trading, on the other hand, is based mostly on fundamental and macroeconomic analysis and is, in fact, just another name for investing.

 Is long-term trading the same as swing trading?